Ricky Gervais claims there’s just ‘one thing it’s fine’ to joke about

 Gervais reflected on the current state of comedy during a forthcoming episode of Radio 4’s This Cultural Life, saying: “People understand most power struggles.
 They understand why racism, homophobia and misogyny are wrong, but they are very disparaging about the working classes.”

-The comedian, who was raised in Reading by working-class parents, said “it’s the one thing that it seems to be fine to take the mickey out of with now blowback at all”.
+The comedian, who was raised in Reading by working-class parents, said “it’s the one thing that it seems to be fine to take the mickey out of with no blowback at all”.

 Gervais also said he would avoid making jokes about disadvantaged people as times have changed – but said he doesn’t have any regrets.